WarwickAnimeSoc/KaraLuxer/README.md

 ## TODO

 - ~~Add support for basic automatic pitch detection.~~ (See branch `pitch-detection` but TL;DR pitch detection wasn't really good enough to keep working on.)
-- Prevent the closing of the GUI if the script is running.
-- Create bundled version.